'Tidal wave': Omicron could put U.S. COVID-19 surge into overdrive

 The protocol is intended to replace automatic quarantines, which have required tens of thousands of students to miss school days this fall.

-Dr. Leana Wen, a public health professor at George Washington University, on Friday praised the test-to-stay school policy change but said implementation would still be a challenge, in part due to persistent testing shortages.

-"I'm not sure how we're able to literally implement this test-to-stay when we don't even have enough testing for people who are symptomatic," she told CNN.

-(Reporting by Joseph Ax in Princeton, New Jersey, and Barbara Goldberg in Maplewood, New Jersey; Additional reporting by Nandita Bose, Carl O'Donnell, Susan Heavey, Caroline Humer, Mrinalika Roy, Leroy Leo and Frank Pingue; Editing by Howard Goller)
+(Reporting by Joseph Ax in Princeton, New Jersey, and Barbara Goldberg in Maplewood, New Jersey; Additional reporting by Nandita Bose, Carl O'Donnell, Roshan Abraham, Jill Serjeant, Susan Heavey, Caroline Humer, Mrinalika Roy, Leroy Leo and Frank Pingue; Editing by Howard Goller and Cynthia Osterman)

 ((joseph.ax@thomsonreuters.com; 1-646-223-6594 1-917-848-0813))